FrontendSolutionsGmbH/ufp-optimizer/README.md

 ## Todos ##

-* add development mode for faster execution (no brotli, no zoplfi just zlib + faster image compressions)
+* add development mode for faster execution (no brotli, no zopfli just zlib + faster image compressions)
 * re enable html minifier and gif compressor
-* write a test with totally broken files
-* inputdir === outputDir should also work (just do not copy stuff)
 * add closure compiler if wanted (and optionally uglify-js)
-* Better docs
-* Better error handling (input dir does not exist, inputDir===outputDir, broken files, write permission errors)
+* Better error handling (write permission errors)
-* Webpack Usage
+* Webpack Plugin
 * More config settings (enable/disable whole steps like html-minification, use brotli and zopfli on more extensions and so on)

 ## Known problems ##